 As you can see from my testing, ND filters can indeed reduce the amount of jello in the FPV footage.
 The higher degree the filter, the more effective it is.

-Jello can be caused by badly tuned PID, or maybe the motors have bad bearings.
-Even if you had done everything properly, one bent propeller is enough to cause your drone to oscillate and ruin your FPV video!
+Jello effect can be caused by many reasons, such as badly tuned PID, and bad motors bearings.
+Even if you had done everything properly, one bent propeller is enough to make your drone oscillate and ruin your FPV video!

 It’s impossible to make sure your quad is perfect in every flight, that’s what makes ND filters so powerful for minimizing jello on your GoPro camera.

 There are a lot of talks about how ND filters can make FPV videos look more cinematic.
 I guess it depends on what the definition of “cinematic” is.
 My observation is that ND filter introduces more motion blur to the footage, and that video effect is very special and unique.

 Similar effect from ND filters can be achieved when filming at sunset.
-Because of the low light, the camera has to lower the shutter speed in order to capture enough light for the footage to not look too dark.
+Because of the low light environment, the camera has to lower the shutter speed in order to capture enough light for the footage to not look too dark.
 And the lowered shutter speed can cause motion blur.
 Perhaps this is what helps to reduce jello too.

 By using ND filters, we can recreate similar effect even on a bright sunny day, without getting our footage over-exposed.